On Extended Thermodynamics: From Classical to the Relativistic Regime: Second Order Theories: The Hydrodynamical Approximation

-and these relations are important in proving that the two sets of equations are equivalent to first order deviations from equilibrium.
-In order to establish that property we should keep in mind that the four velocities $u_{E}$ and $u_{N}$ are related via
+and these relations are important in proving that the phenomenological equations (\ref{X1}-\ref{X3}) and (\ref{Y1}-\ref{Y3}) are equivalent to first order deviations from equilibrium.
+In order to establish that property, we should keep in mind that the four velocities $u_{E}$ and $u_{N}$ are related via